 His words of encouragement meant a lot, and it meant that it was time for me to start questioning myself less and believing in myself more.
 If I keep second guessing all of my choices, I’m living two different lives.
 You don’t always get to play the “what if” game, and sometimes you have to take the free-fall.

-Lately, I feel as though I’m at war with myself and I don’t want to be.
-Izzy said to me after Infinite Pursuit: “You made me realize that you are the primary piece of protection…and everything else is redundancy in the system.”
+Lately, I feel as though I’m at war with myself.
+Izzy said to me after Infinite Pursuit, “You made me realize that you are the primary piece of protection…and everything else is redundancy in the system.”